-Loan to a company controlled by one of the Company's executive employees
+Loan to a Company controlled by one of the Company's executive employees

-The Company, as lender, entered into a loan agreement dated May 7, 2019 with Oink Oink Candy Inc., doing business as "Squish", as borrower, and Rainy Day, as guarantor, pursuant to which the Company agreed to lend to Squish an amount of up to \$4.0 million.
-The loan agreement was amended on September 13, 2019 to reflect a maximum amount of \$2.0 million.
-The interest rate on the loan was equal to the prime rate of the Bank of Montreal plus 1%, and was payable monthly.
-Rainy Day guaranteed all of Squish's obligations to the Company under the loan agreement and, as security in full for the guarantee, granted a movable hypothec (or lien) in favour of the Company on its shares of the Company.
-Squish is a company controlled by Sarah Segal, Chief Executive Officer and Chief Brand Officer of DAVIDsTEA.
-Rainy Day, the principal shareholder of DAVIDsTEA, is controlled by Herschel Segal,
+During the second quarter of 2019, the Company entered into a secured loan agreement with Oink Oink Candy Inc., doing business as "Squish," as borrower, and Rainy Day Investments Ltd. ("RDI"), as guarantor pursuant to which the Company agreed to lend to Squish an amount of up to \$4.0 million, amended on September 13, 2019 to reflect a maximum amount available under the facility of \$2.0 million.
+RDI guaranteed all of Squish's obligations to the Company and, as security in full for the guarantee, gave a movable hypothec (or lien) in favor of the Company on its shares of the Company.
+Squish is a company controlled by Sarah Segal, the Chief Executive Officer and Chief Brand Officer of the Company and a member of the Board of Directors.
+RDI, the principal shareholder of the Company, is controlled by Herschel Segal, Strategic Advisor of the Company and recently retired Chairman of the Board of Directors.
+The Company and Squish previously entered into a Collaboration and Shared Services Agreement pursuant to which they collaborate on and share various services and infrastructure.